bsoyka/policy/privacy-policy.md

 General Data Protection Regulation), I am required to notify you about the legal basis on which I process personal information.

-I process personal information on the following legal bases:
+I process personal information on the following legal bases: consent and legitimate interest.

 ### Consent